scottmcguire/libra-qe_interface/README.md

 1. Copy "run" to a working directory, name it as you like, say "run0".
 Go to "run0" directory.
 2. Create res, sd_ham, and mo_ham directories where results will be saved.
 3. Edit run_qe.py script as required. ([How To Edit Run Script](#how-to-edit-run-script))
-4. Edit "x_i.scf.in", "x_i.exp.in" files, which are Quantum espresso input file for SCF and wavefunction export calculations respectively. "_i" extension for each of the electronic states included in the NAMD calculation.
+4. Edit "x_i.scf.in", "x_i.exp.in" files. ([Editing QE Input Files](#editing-qe-input-files))
+   These are Quantum espresso input file for SCF and wavefunction export calculations respectively. "_i" extension for each of the electronic states included in the NAMD calculation.
 5. submit submit_templ_qe.slm submission script.
 If it is a small calculation, you can run on the head node by just "python run_qe.py"